Persecution of transgender people under the second Trump administration: Executive branch

-State level actions
+State-level actions

-Several Republican-run states have followed the lead of the Trump administration on transgender issues, enacting legislation to limit access to healthcare, government services and public life for transgender people.
+Several Republican-run states have followed the lead of the Trump administration on transgender issues, enacting legislation to limit access to healthcare, government services, and public life for transgender people.

+As of 2025, more than half of U.S. states—mostly Republican-led states—had enacted state level bans on gender-affirming care for minors.
+In June 2025, the Supreme Court ruled in United States v.
+Skrmetti that Tennessee's ban discriminated on age and medical use.
+While discrimination on the basis of sex is subject to heightened intermediate scrutiny, discriminating on age and medical use is subject to rational basis review, which the court ruled Tennessee's law satisfied.
+On March 10, 2026, the United States Court of Appeals for the Fourth Circuit ruled in Anderson v.
+Crouch that West Virginia may prohibit gender-affirming procedures for adults from being covered by Medicaid, arguing that the law applied to procedures and not individuals, and that it was "not irrational for a legislature to encourage citizens to appreciate their sex".

 In February 2025, Alabama and several other states introduced legislation to define gender to be congruent with sex assigned at birth, following on from Trump's executive order declaring the same.

-In August 2025, the Texas State Legislature introduced Senate Bill 8 (SB8), a bathroom bill that would restrict transgender people's access to public bathrooms of their gender.
-Under the bill facilities could be fined up to $125,000 per offense, as well as authorizing private citizens reports.
+In August 2025, the Texas State Legislature introduced Senate Bill 8 (SB8), a bathroom bill that would restrict transgender people's access to public bathrooms that match their gender.
+Under the bill, facilities could be fined up to $125,000 per offense, as well as authorizing private citizens reports.